 Mark Weber: Principal Investor at Tectonic, IBM/MIT AI Researcher

-Session I: June 10th to July 19th, 2024
+Session I: June 9th to July 18th, 2025

-Session II: July 8th to August 16th, 2024
+Session II: July 7th to August 15th, 2025

-Leading up to the official start date, admitted participants will be invited to exclusive, virtual networking opportunities and fireside chats with various entrepreneurs, investors, and Harvard University faculty.
+Leading up to the official start date, admitted program participants will be invited to exclusive, virtual networking opportunities and fireside chats with various entrepreneurs, investors, and Harvard University faculty.

 Please contact tech@seas.harvard.edu with any questions.